 What I found is that many of us forget to breathe deeply when we’re stressed out and while it may seem like we don’t have the time, even – 2 minutes can shift things.
 The cool thing with breathing exercises is that you can do it anywhere, even while driving (keeping your eyes open and on the road in that case) or simply pull over and take a 5-minute break.

 - Turn off the radio and take in your surroundings

-- Take long deep breaths for 2-5 minutes at whatever pace you desire.
-This alone can shift your mindset and at a minimum make you feel present in your body
+- Take long, deep breaths for 2-5 minutes at your desired pace.
+This alone can shift your mindset and, at a minimum, make you feel present in your body

 - Go ahead and take a deep breath from the top of your head all the way down to the tips of your toes